| Date |

 Title: The Fix

-Date: January 30, 2013
+Date: October 30, 2017

+The Fix, by Percival Everett, is a perceptive and witty short story about the complications of miracles.
 The hero is rescued from a dark alley beating by a deli owner who feeds him, gives him a job, and later discovers that his employee can fix anything — old appliances, radios, marriages, front teeth and any physiological problems of his deli customers.
 Of course, patrons’ exploit of his talents gets out of hand and it turns out that using miracles to fix things is a complicated business with unforeseen consequences.

-Percival Everett observes that, like the rest of life and even with miracles, there is cause and effect.
+Percival Everett observes that like the rest of life and even with miracles, there is cause and effect.
 When a miracle occurs, something else, somewhere else, changes, too.

 When God does not answer our prayers, maybe it is because the picture is bigger than we know, more complicated than we can imagine.
 Even if our prayers do not get answered the way we want them to be answered, God sees a bigger picture.